-necessary infrastructure to economically viable, vi.
+economically viable, vi.
 Clearance of plots for cultivation

-exchange, buy, sell seeds, should not result in should be identified and approved by
+should not result in should be identified and approved by

-fodder, compost and rootstock encroachment on forest the relevant technical authority
+encroachment on forest the relevant technical authority

-of various crops with each other lands.
+lands.
 (Department of Soil and Water

-in situ and ex situ; iv.
 Improper land levelling Conservation) to reduce the impacts of

-in stu and ex stu, 1. activities may also cause vegetation removal on terrestrial flora
+activities may also cause vegetation removal on terrestrial flora

-- and fauna.

-drainage and erosion
+drainage and erosion and fauna.

-problems resulting soil
+problems resulting soil vii.
+Soils are generally acid to strongly acid,

 particles being liming should become standard practice

 transported into surface to avoid aluminium and iron toxicity,

 drainage networks thus, and phosphorus deficiencies

 affecting the quality of

 natural water systems

-v.
 The incremental increase

 in water availability may

 change land

 use/agriculture pattern

 which may ultimately

 lead to increased use of

 fertilizers which have

 long terms impacts on

 local groundwater sources

 and stream systems

-vi.
 Introduction of new,

 sustainable forest fallow

 management practices in

 shifting cultivation may

 require closure of the area

 for an initial period.
 It

-ioi ali ilittai periou.
-It
+I I